This information provides guidance for women on sexual activity during cancer treatment.

 - To use a dental dam, hold the sheet over your vulva or anus while your partner is giving you oral sex.

-For help with issues related to female sexual function.
+Call for help with issues related to female sexual function.

 American Congress of Obstetricians and Gynecologists